icon315/IconMenu/README.md

 <pre>/relay Relay_guide.ash</pre>

-To create an icon that will load a new layout for the menu bar, you can set the macro to...
+To create an icon that will switch to new menu bar layout, you can set the macro to...

 <pre>/mafia iconmenu (load, filename)</pre>

+Switching between two menu bar layouts can be almost-instant, or take a few seconds, depending on how similar the layouts are.

 # Examples